 Click the Affect Pivot Only button again to disable it.

-Unless you are using a huge screen, zoom out a bit you so can what you are doing during the next step.
+Step 7 Unless you're using a huge screen, zoom out a bit you so can what you're doing during the next step.
 Select Array… from the Tools menu:

 If you are going to use textures for the links, you should create at least 3 to 5 different versions depending on the length of the chain, and rotate and mirror the individual links to avoid repetition in the textures.